Archive (1995-present)

 Citation: For her leadership in the physics education research community and development and active dissemination of research-based curricula that significantly impact physics instruction throughout the world.

-Nominated by: Education (FEd)
+Nominated by: FED

 Brookhaven National Laboratory